18kiran12/Thesis/Data Structures.md

 #### An Abstract data type :

 ADT is an abstraction of a data structure which provides only the interface to which a data structure must adhere to.
-Like you want to get from one place to another is an abstract data type, however the means of getting there is defined by using a data structure and programming language.
+For example, you would want to get from one place to another this is an abstract data type, however the means of getting there is defined by using a data structure and programming language.
 ADT does not have details on how it is supposed to be implemented.

 Example : List is a ADT and Dynamic array and Linked List is a data structure.

 #### time/space Complexity :

+Questions mostly computer scientists end up asking themselves:

   - how much *time* algo need?
   - how much *space* does algo need?

+#### The Big-O Notation:

   - Big - O Notation - Only cares about the worst case like what happens when input is arbitarly large. *n* is the input size coming into the algorithm.
     - O(1) describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data set